-Ask your students to share with the class their answers to the last question on the New Boxes From Old student pages.
+After students have conducted both associated activities, lead a class discussion.
+Begin by asking students to share with the class their answers to the last question on the New Boxes from Old student pages.
 While the total areas of their scraps should equal the differences in surface areas of their two boxes, it is unlikely that they will actually be very close.
-Measurement inaccuracies, rounding, and the difficulties of cutting straight lines and right angles will all combine to make their answers not as closely matched as they ought to be.
+Measurement inaccuracies, rounding, and the difficulties of cutting straight lines and right angles all combine to make their answers not as closely matched as they ought to be.

-Since we are all concerned about preserving natural resources, ask the class which type of packaging would use the least paper: selling pasta, cereal, crackers, and cake mix, etc., in rectangular boxes, or in cube-shaped boxes.
-They should notice by now that rectangular boxes can be downright wasteful.
+Since we are all concerned about preserving natural resources, ask the class which type of packaging would use the least paper: selling pasta, cereal, crackers and cake mixes, etc., in rectangular boxes, or in cube-shaped boxes.
+Expect students to notice by now that rectangular boxes can be downright wasteful.
 Ask them to look around at all the mobiles and note which types of boxes generated the most scraps relative to the sizes of the boxes.
-They should be able to notice that long, thin boxes, such as spaghetti boxes or toothpaste boxes, had more scraps left over than boxes that had some faces that were square or nearly square, such as a diskette box.
-See if they can summarize their observations in mathematical terms, e.g., "When the length-to-width and length-to-height ratios are close to one, there are fewer scraps than when one or both of these ratios is much greater (or less) than one."
+Expect them to be able to notice that long, thin boxes, such as spaghetti boxes or toothpaste boxes, had more scraps left over than boxes that had some faces that were square or nearly square, such as a diskette box.
+See if they can summarize their observations in mathematical terms, for example, "When the length-to-width and length-to-height ratios are close to 1, there are fewer scraps than when one or both of these ratios is much greater (or less) than 1."

 Since a cube-shaped box uses less material, why don't companies sell cereal and other foods this way?
 Ask students to share their thoughts about this question.
 If they need help, ask them to imagine how they would arrange many boxes of food in the same cabinet.
 Wouldn't lots of items have to be two or three rows back in the cabinet, and wouldn't items be stacked in at least two layers?
 What if they wanted the box of cereal that was all the way in the back and on the bottom layer?

 Then ask them to think about picking up that cube-shaped box and pouring some cereal out of it.
 Would they have to hold the box with two hands because the box is so wide?
 Would this be awkward?
 And would the box now need a special pouring spout in order to get the cereal into a bowl instead of all over the counter?
-(One major cereal company recently experimented with a milk carton-style package.)
+(Occasionally, cereal companies experiment with milk carton-shaped packages.)

-Students might also realize that when a consumer walks down the cereal aisle of a grocery store, each cereal company wants the consumer to buy its type(s) of cereal.
-The companies, therefore, want nice, big areas on their boxes so they can attract the consumer's attention and advertise what's inside.
-A cube-shaped box, with its smaller area facing the consumer, might not be as eye-catching as the usual rectangular box.
+Students might also realize that when people walk down the cereal aisle of grocery stores, each cereal company wants the consumer to buy its type(s) of cereal.
+Thus, the companies want nice, big areas on their boxes so they can attract the customer's attention and advertise what's inside.
+A cube-shaped box, with its smaller area facing the consumer, might not be as eye-catching as a rectangular box.

 Attachments (Return to Contents)